Guide to low back pain

 Experiencing lower back (lumbar spine) pain can be debilitating.
 Often completing day-to-day activities becomes an unattainable goal for patients struggling through life with lower back pain.
 At Laser Spine Institute we understand the burden of back pain, which is why we are committed to assisting our patients in understanding their symptoms, conditions and treatment options.

 If you are suffering from lower back pain, becoming educated on your options through the information provided in the following article is the first step to getting your life back.
 If you have any questions or concerns regarding your condition or our minimally invasive procedures, contact our dedicated team today.
 We are here to help guide you through your journey to wellness.

 Why is low back pain so common?

-- Radiating numbness in the legs or feet
+- Radiating pain, numbness or tingling in the legs or feet

 - Inability to stand or walk for long periods of time